-The ascorbic Acid formula, also known as Hexuronic Acid formula or L-ascorbic acid formula is explained in this article.
-It is a six carbon compound equivalent to glucose.
-At mild temperature, this compound reversibly changes from a polymer to a monomer.
+The ascorbic acid formula, also known as Hexuronic Acid formula or L-ascorbic acid formula is explained in this article.
+It is a six-carbon compound equivalent to glucose.
+A mild temperature, this compound reversibly changes from a polymer to a monomer.
 The chemical or molecular formula of Ascorbic Acid is C6H8O6.

 In its solid form, it is white to pale yellow compound and easily dissolves in water.
 It is a mildly acidic solution.
 It acts as an antioxidant and is widely used in food additives.
 It is naturally found in many vegetables and citrus fruits.
 It is a mandatory nutrient in the human diet to maintain connective tissue.
 It functions as a coenzyme and reducing agent in metabolic pathways.